India–Singapore relations: Development of bilateral relations

 After the death of Lee Kuan Yew in 2015, India followed with a weekend of national mourning in memory of the founding father of Singapore, and Prime Minister Narendra Modi visited Singapore in November 2015 reaffirming fifty years of bilateral relations.

+In September 2025, Prime Ministers Narendra Modi and Lawrence Wong signed agreements on green energy, advanced manufacturing, and maritime cooperation during Wong’s visit to India.
+A joint statement announced deeper collaboration in defence technologies and maritime security, with Singapore acknowledging India’s role in the Malacca Strait underscoring the growing strategic amity between the two nations.